pavelmc/Si5351mcu/README.md

 Implementing that in code was easy, an array to keep track of the actual output divider Msynth and only write it to the chip and reset "the PLL" when it's needed.

-That leads to a I2C time reduction by half as a side effect!
+Hey! that leads to a I2C time reduction by half (most of the time) as a side effect!

 Most of the time when you are making a sweep the output divider Msynth has a constant value and you only moves the VCO (PLL) Then I wrote just 8 bytes to the I2C bus (to control the VCO/PLL) instead of 16 (8 for the VCO/PLL & 8 more for the output divider Msynth) or 17 (16 + reset byte) most of the time, cutting time between writes to half making frequency changes 2x fast as before.

 ## Two of three ##

-Yes, there is a tittle catch here with CLK1 and CLK2: both share PLL_B and as we use our own algorithm to calculate the frequencies and minimize phase noise you can only use one of them at a time as.
+Yes, there is a tittle catch here with CLK1 and CLK2: both share PLL_B and as we use our own algorithm to calculate the frequencies and minimize phase noise you can only use one of them at a time.

-Note: _In practice you can, but the other will move from the frequency you set, which is an unexpected behavior, so I made them mutually exclusive._
+Note: _In practice you can, but the other will move from the frequency you set, which is an unexpected behavior, so I made them mutually exclusive (CLK1 and CLK2)._

 This are the valid combinations for independent clocks output.